Master of Management Information Systems Course Offerings

 554 – Management Risk Analysis (3)

 Prerequisite: MATH 200 or equivalent and MMIS 500 or equivalent.
-Students research how computer simulations are used for risk managment in today’s technology business environment.
-Computer simulation methodology and how it applies to risk manangment methodology is presented.
+Students research how computer simulations are used for risk management in today’s technology business environment.
+Computer simulation methodology and how it applies to risk management methodology is presented.
 Students are expected to execute several existing risk simulation models.
-Results from these models are used to rank identified risks, design and develop appropriate risk managment strategies, and assess teh overall effects on an organization.
-(Credite is not gratned for both MMIS 554 and MBUS 554).
+Results from these models are used to rank identified risks, design and develop appropriate risk management strategies, and assess the overall effects on an organization.

 555 – Knowledge Management Systems (3)

 Prerequisite: MMIS 500 or equivalent.
 This course examines the shift from transaction processing to technical, information, and application architectures.
 Methods for gathering , organizing, sharing, analyzing, and disseminating knowledge to the appropriate levels within the organization for better decision-making are discussed in detail.

 558 – Legal and Regulatory Environments of Technology Management and Emerging Technologies (3)